 The visit by the in-laws – good in that her fiancé’s mother is so god-awful that she gives you nightmares.
 The tension between Jessica, her fiancé and his parents and Mitzi is very good.
 It is realistic enough for any of us who have hideous memories of meeting “the fam” of a significant other.
 It is over the top enough to make us laugh and feel relief that nothing we experienced was ever quite this bad.

 Aside from that, I don’t like books where there’s no connection between title and content (excepting those with a series-based reason) and there isn’t here.
-I don’t like mystery protagonists who suddenly act stupid for the sake of moving the plot along, and that happens here at least once in a major way.
+No kitten except for the punning opportunity.
+I also don’t like mystery protagonists who suddenly act stupid for the sake of moving the plot along.
+That happens here at least once in a major way.

-I should, I suppose, read another of the ‘Reigning Cats and Dogs‘ series to get a better sense of Jessica and the pillock she’s engaged to.
-Other than the points I mention, it’s a fun, well-written and engaging mystery with mostly likeable characters.
+I should, I suppose, read another of Ms. Baxter’s ‘Reigning Cats and Dogs‘ series to get a better sense of Jessica and the pillock she’s engaged to.
+Other than the points I mention, Who’s Kitten Who? is a fun, well-written and engaging mystery with mostly likeable characters.

 (from 2011*) In the past week, I’ve been sent two Facebook requests to boycott the film Water for Elephants.
 ADI (Animal Defenders International) says that Have Trunk Will Travel, trainers of the elephants in the film, use abusive methods.
 This contradicts the trainers’ statement that they only use positive reinforcement.